Central pontine myelinolysis

 Central pontine myelinolysis was first described as a disorder in 1959.
 The original paper described four cases with fatal outcomes, and the findings on autopsy.
 The disease was described as a disease of alcoholics and malnutrition.
-'Central pontine' indicated the site of the lesion and 'myelinolysis' was used to emphasise that myelin was affected.
-The authors intentionally avoided the term 'demyelination' to describe the condition, in order to differentiate this condition from multiple sclerosis and other neuroinflammatory disorders.
+'Central pontine' indicated the site of the lesion, and 'myelinolysis' was used to emphasise that myelin was affected.
+The authors intentionally avoided the term 'demyelination' to describe the condition, to differentiate this condition from multiple sclerosis and other neuroinflammatory disorders.

 Since this original description, demyelination in other areas of the central nervous system associated with osmotic stress has been described outside the pons (extrapontine).
-Osmotic demyelination syndrome is the term used for both central pontine myelinolysis and extrapontine myelinolysis.
+Osmotic demyelination syndrome (ODS) is the term used for both central pontine myelinolysis and extrapontine myelinolysis.

-Central pontine myelinolysis, and osmotic demyelination syndrome, present most commonly as a complication of treatment of patients with profound hyponatremia (low sodium), which can result from a varied spectrum of conditions, based on different mechanisms.
+Central pontine myelinolysis and osmotic demyelination syndrome present most commonly as a complication of treatment of patients with profound hyponatremia (low sodium), which can result from a varied spectrum of conditions, based on different mechanisms.
 It occurs as a consequence of a rapid rise in serum tonicity following treatment in individuals with chronic, severe hyponatremia who have made intracellular adaptations to the prevailing hypotonicity.

 Signs and symptoms

 Symptoms depend on the regions of the brain involved.
-Prior to its onset, patients may present with the neurological signs and symptoms of hyponatraemic encephalopathy such as nausea and vomiting, confusion, headache and seizures.
+Before its onset, patients may present with the neurological signs and symptoms of hyponatraemic encephalopathy such as nausea and vomiting, confusion, headache and seizures.
 These symptoms may resolve with normalisation of the serum sodium concentration.
-Three to five days later, a second phase of neurological manifestations occurs correlating with the onset of myelinolysis.
+Three to five days later, a second phase of neurological manifestations occurs, correlating with the onset of myelinolysis.
 Observable immediate precursors may include seizures, disturbed consciousness, gait changes, and decrease or cessation of respiratory function.

 The classical clinical presentation is the progressive development of spastic quadriparesis, pseudobulbar palsy, and emotional lability (pseudobulbar affect), with other more variable neurological features associated with brainstem damage.
 These result from a rapid myelinolysis of the corticobulbar and corticospinal tracts in the brainstem.

-In about ten per cent of people with central pontine myelinolysis, extrapontine myelinolysis is also found.
-In these cases symptoms of Parkinson's disease may be generated.
+Approximately 10% of people with central pontine myelinolysis also develop extrapontine myelinolysis.
+In these cases, symptoms of Parkinson's disease may be generated.